SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking-article.md

 After defining the associated types, implement the tracker lifecycle methods to manage its behavior:

 1. ``PlayerItemTracker/init(configuration:)`` is called when the tracker and its item are created.
 This initializer receives the configuration instance defined earlier.
 2. ``PlayerItemTracker/enable(for:)`` is called when the associated item becomes active.
-Use this method to integrate with the player, possibly leveraging the provided `AVPlayer` instance for third-party SDKs if needed.
+Use this method to integrate with the player, possibly leveraging the provided `AVPlayer` instance for third-party SDK integration if needed.
 3. ``PlayerItemTracker/updateMetadata(to:)`` is called when metadata is delivered.
 The method receives an instance of the tracker-specific metadata type defined earlier.
 4. ``PlayerItemTracker/updateProperties(to:)`` is called to reflect changes to player properties.
 As properties can update frequently, ensure this implementation is highly efficient.
 5. ``PlayerItemTracker/updateMetricEvents(to:)`` is called when processing ``MetricEvent`` instances as they are received.
 6. ``PlayerItemTracker/disable(with:)`` is called to clean up resources when the player item is no longer active.
 Use the provided properties to extract final player state information.
 7. Use `deinit` to perform any necessary cleanup when the tracker and its item are discarded.

 > Important: A tracker is reused if the same item is replayed.
-Ensure that any state is properly initialized or reset in the ``PlayerItemTracker/enable(for:)`` and ``PlayerItemTracker/disable(with:)`` methods.
+Ensure that any state is properly initialized in ``PlayerItemTracker/enable(for:)`` and reset in ``PlayerItemTracker/disable(with:)``.

 ### Attach a tracker to an item